-Going through some old family photos the other day I came across these vintage postcards of the Cosmos and additional items saved from a vacation trip to South Dakota taken in the 1950s.
+Going through some old family photos the other day, I came across these vintage postcards of the Cosmos and additional items saved from a vacation trip to South Dakota in the 1950s.

 This collection came from souvenirs my mother-in-law had saved when she took her son (who would become my future husband many years later) and her brother on a family vacation.
 Her brother was eighteen years younger than she was and only seven years older than her son.
-Thus she had two young men accompanying her on that sojourn to South Dakota from the State of Iowa where they lived at the time.
+Thus she had two young men accompanying her on that vacation to South Dakota from the State of Iowa where they lived back then.

-None of these postcards have posted copyrights so I thought that it would be fun to let readers see these as well as a menu from that day and time.
+None of these postcards have posted copyrights, so I thought it would be fun to let readers see them as well as a menu from that day and time.

-On the back of each of the four collected Cosmos postcards is written the identical information:
+On the back of each of the three collected Cosmos postcards is written the same information:

 "COSMOS OF THE BLACK HILLS

 Located six miles from Mt.
 Rushmore, The COSMOS is the most unique Tourist Attraction in the entire Hills.
 Bring your camera for the most unusual pictures of your trip.

 Espe Printing Company, Rapid City, S.D."

 Written on the inside of a pamphlet shown below is the following: